Her Sister from Paris: Plot

 As described in a film magazine reviews, Joseph Weyringer, a writer of novels, comes to believe that his wife Helen is too domestic.
 She interrupts her husband and a quarrel follows.
 When she leaves him to return to her mother’s, she meets her twin sister at the station.
 The latter has come to Vienna to dance.
 An invitation comes to the sister, La Perry, to come to supper after her performance with Joseph whom she has never seen.
 She accepts, then sends Helen to impersonate her at the supper.
 Helen is believed to be the dancer by Joseph.
-She makes love to Joseph and proposes that they elope.
+She has sex with Joseph and proposes that they elope.
 He is persuaded to go to the same hotel where they had spent their honeymoon.
 When they are given the bridal suite, he confesses that he cannot go on because he loves his wife.
 He is then confronted with his wife (who is really his sister-in-law).
 Helen is satisfied that her husband still loves her.